nettings/medianet/README.md

 It was created to turn Raspberry Pis into reliable audio nodes, signal processors, and streaming endpoints.

+> There is now a still experimental but quite usable newer version
+> in the `bookworm` branch.
+Use that if you're feeling lucky or you need to
+> deploy on a Raspberry Pi 5.
+If you are looking for a well-tested version,
+> stick with this one.

 The audio system is built around the JACK Audio Connection Kit, complemented with the mod-host to run LV2 plugins, the zita-njbridge to provide clock decoupled uncompressed network audio streaming, and many other open-source